 Unless earlier terminated, the Development Agreement will continue in effect on a product-by-product and country-by-country basis until the later of (i) the expiration, invalidation or abandonment of the last CollPlant patent covering a product in a particular country, and (ii) 10 years from the first commercial sale of such product in such country.
 Following expiration (unless earlier terminated), the rights granted to AbbVie in the Development Agreement will continue on a non-exclusive, fully paid-up, royalty-free, perpetual and irrevocable basis.
 The Development Agreement may be terminated early by either party for material breach or bankruptcy.
-In addition, AbbVie may terminate the Development Agreement at any time immediately upon written notice to CollPlant if AbbVie reasonably believes that it is not advisable for AbbVie to continue to develop or commercialize the Exclusive Products under the Development Agreement as a result of a perceived serious safety issue regarding the use of any Exclusive Product or upon 60 days' written notice, for any or no reason, with respect to its rights under the Agreement on an Exclusive Product-by-Exclusive Product or country-by-country basis.
+In addition, AbbVie may terminate the Development Agreement at any time immediately upon written notice to CollPlant if AbbVie reasonably believes that it is not advisable for AbbVie to continue to develop or commercialize the Exclusive Products under the Development Agreement as a result of a perceived serious safety issue regarding the use of any Exclusive Product or country-by-country basis.

-We are currently developing a new photocurable regenerative dermal filler, which is one of AbbVie's Option Products, and is designed to address the need for more innovative aesthetic products to treat wrinkles.
+In addition, we are currently developing a photocurable regenerative dermal filler, which is one of AbbVie's Option Products, and is designed to address the need for more innovative aesthetic products to treat wrinkles.